signalfx/signalfx-dotnet-tracing/docs/always-on-profiling.md

 ## How do I know if it's working?

-At the startup, the SignalFx Instrumentation for .NET will log the string `AlwaysOnProfiler::StartThreadSampling` at `info` log level
+At the startup, the SignalFx Instrumentation for .NET logs the string `AlwaysOnProfiler::StartThreadSampling` at `info` log level.

 You can grep for this in the native logs for the instrumentation to see something like this: